-- Go to the API Express tab in the Visual App Builder and click Create new DB Connection.
+- In the Visual App Builder, go to the API Express tab and click Create new DB Connection.
 Fill in all of the required information and enter the name.

-- In the next window, add your Database connection name, selected the SGL Server as Database Type, and add the Host.
+- In the next window, add your Database connection name, set the Connection type to Relational database, then select the SGL Server as Database Type, and add the Host.

-The host is the name, which you created above: your_server_name.database.windows.net
+The host value is the name you created above: your_server_name.database.windows.net.

-- Define the Port 1433, Database Name, Username and password.
-This is for your Microsoft Azure SQL Database, which you created earlier and click Save.
+- Define the Port = 1433, Database Name, Username and password.
+Those are for your Microsoft Azure SQL Database created earlier.

 1433 is the default port for Microsoft Azure SQL DB Server.

-- To ensure that the connection from the API Express can access your Microsoft Azure SQL database click Test.
+- To ensure that the API Express connection can access your Microsoft Azure SQL database click Test, then Save: